huynhtuvinh87/docs/docs/libraries/arduino.md

 of the example sketches or create a new sketch and import the Helium library to the new sketch.

-After you create a new sketch, you should importing the Arduino library by selecting the _Sketch/Import Library/helium_ menu.
+After you create a new sketch, you should import the Arduino library by selecting the _Sketch/Import Library/helium_ menu.
 Importing the library basically just adds a `#include "helium"` directive to your sketch.